mystryvedi/mystryvedi/README.md

 # 👋 Welcome to My World: Gyapti Trivedi @mystryvedi

 ## 🎓 Pursuing Innovation in Technology
 Hello!
-I’m Gyapti, currently a sophomore at IGDTUW, diving deep into the fascinating world of Electrical and Communication Engineering with a specialization in Artificial Intelligence.
+I’m Gyapti, currently a senior at IGDTUW, diving deep into the fascinating world of Electrical and Communication Engineering with a specialization in Artificial Intelligence.
 My academic journey is more than just grades; it's about exploring the limitless possibilities in technology.

 ## 🌟 Professional Milestones
 ### Web Development Intern, TimeChain Labs